-We plan to buy a power boat?
-Nope, that would be a good reason to take a power boat course.
+We’re in the market for a powerboat?
+Nope, that would be a good reason to take a powerboat course.

-Learning to sail involves much studying and many skills to master.
+Learning to sail involves intense studying and many skills to master.
 Surely it takes months, even years…right?
-Not necessarily.

 The next step, finding a sailing school!

-As luck would have it, the Caribbean has a number of wonderful sailing schools offering everything from basic courses to intense liveaboard multi-course options.
-There are also a wide range of prices for each option.
+Most Caribbean sailing schools offer everything from basic sailing courses to intense liveaboard multi-course options at a wide range of prices.

 Before settling on Barefoot, we carefully researched half a dozen sailing schools scattered across the Caribbean.
-Most were based in the Virgin Islands and pretty expensive (approximately $3000 per person for a week-long course).
+Most are based in the Virgin Islands and pretty expensive (approximately $3000 per person for a week-long course).

 And we have a winner!